Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 different and each family will have different needs.
 There is no single best treatment package for all children with ASD.
 One

-child's treatment based on your child's needs.
-You may want to visit public schools in your area to see the programs they offer
+your child's treatment based on your child's needs.
+You may want to visit public schools in your area to see the programs

 Floor Time

-centered on the child and involves sensory and motor planning play, and focuses on emotional development rather than cognitive
+is centered on the child and involves sensory and motor planning play, and focuses on emotional development rather than

-or behavioral development.
-There is not much research to support its sole use, though many programs include its principles in
+cognitive or behavioral development.
+There is not much research to support its sole use, though many programs include its

 PECS- Picture Exchange Communication System is used mostly with children who have limited or no speech.
 PECS is a